 The class meets Tuesdays and Thursdays from 2:00 - 3:20.
-On some Thursdays, the TAs will conduct homework review sectons.
+On some Thursdays, the TAs will conduct homework review sections.
 The class will place significant emphasis on supporting student projects.
-It is expected that class members will support each other and will make regular use of Piazza for class discussion.
-Questions about NetLogo syntax, semantics and modeling idioms and efficiency should go on Piazza under the NetLogo tab and class members are expected to read each others' questions and reply.
+It is expected that class members will support each other and will make regular use of the class discussion board.
+Questions about NetLogo syntax, semantics and modeling idioms and efficiency should go on the Piazza forum on the course Canvas site and class members are expected to read each others' questions and reply.